-Oral History is not antiquated; more so, a social psychology dyad interview approach with further potential to engage with narrators in shared discovery, attention, and content management has been made widely available through technological use of born-digital recording devices, OH begins with basic means of contact between narrators and interviewers, for instance via the postal service, email correspondence, telephone conversation, and, eventually, the display of interview content.
+Oral History is not antiquated; more so, a social psychology dyad interview approach with further potential to engage with narrators in shared discovery, attention, and content management, now available through technological use of born-digital recording devices, OH begins with basic means of contact between narrators and interviewers, for instance via the postal service, email correspondence, telephone conversation, and, eventually, the display of interview content.

-I believe that a new home within digital archives –– including community access over the internet –– continues to develop and improve the ability to record stories, narratives, and memory.
+I believe that a new home within digital archives –– including community access over the internet –– continues to develop and improve our ability to record stories, narratives, and memory.

 Without narrators, access does not exist.

 Content provided during narrator stories demand interpretation by wider audiences than academic interviewers, sound technicians, and transcribers.
 Today’s sound and memory recordings are constructed thanks to technology.
 This does not mean that OH discipline does not overlap with other communication and media content fields, and certainly that its complexities can, and will, appear numerous to novice interviewers and sound recordists.